swiftdemand/swiftprotocol/README.md

 ### Identity Providers
 Identity Providers are responsible for validating the identity of Swift Citizens and creating new citizens by generating a keypair for each new Swift Citizen and including it on the blockchain.
 Identity Providers have the added responsibility of protecting the Swift Citizens whose keys they control with buyer and seller protections.

+**Identity Providers** have the following capabilities:
+* Add new Swift Citizens
+* Freeze Swift Citizens they have verified
+* Make transactions on behalf of Swift Citizens they have verified
+* Delete Swift Citizens they have verified

 ## Income Distribution
 Swifts are distributed to users on a daily basis and will max out at 7 unclaimed days of Swifts.
+A Swift Citizen must explicity claim their Swifts at least once per week to convert their *Unclaimed Swifts* to normal *Swifts*.
+Days are marked by blocks that occur between 00:00 UTC to 23:59 UTC.

 ### Stages
 The total amount of Swifts that are targeted to be added to the economy in the initial stage is 80 Billion.
 After this stage has been reached stage 2 will kick in limiting the amount of new Swifts that enter the economy to a healthy inflation rate.